fzaninotto/sfPropel15Plugin/README.md

 Replaces symfony's core Propel plugin by the latest version of Propel, in branch 1.5.

-**This is my personal fork.
-For the official sfPropel15Plugin repository, please visit [https://github.com/propelorm/sfPropel15Plugin](https://github.com/propelorm/sfPropel15Plugin).**
+**This is my personal fork of the propelorm/sfPropel15Plugin, renamed to propelorm/sfPropelORMPlugin.
+For the official sfPropel15Plugin repository, please visit [https://github.com/propelorm/sfPropelORMPlugin](https://github.com/propelorm/sfPropelORMPlugin).**

 Installation
 ------------